How to Identify Replacement Property

 For example, assume an Exchanger identifies ten properties of equal value.
 In order to satisfy the rule, the Exchanger would be required to acquire all ten identified properties within the exchange period to complete a successful exchange.
 If one of the properties fell through, the entire 1031 exchange would be disqualified because the exchanger did not acquire 95% of the fair market value identified.
 This rule should only be utilized in situations where there is a high level of certainty pertaining to the acquisition of the identified properties and the other two rules do not meet the Exchanger’s objectives.

-Legal 1031 Exchanges Services, Inc. provides each of its exchangers with a property identification form as part of our standard set of exchange documents.
+Legal 1031 Exchanges Services, LLC provides each of its exchangers with a property identification form as part of our standard set of exchange documents.